-B3.7 B3.7 External areas ▶ 3.7.4 Ancillary development - outbuildings Obje ctives Controls 01 To ensure that outbuildings do not unreasonably compromise the amenity of the occupants or the adjoining properties.
-C1 The outbuilding is located within the building envelope or the rear setback.
-C2 Maximum height of the outbuilding is 3.6m and the outbuilding is to be sited a minimum of 1.5m from the side and rear boundaries.
+B3.7 External areas > 3.7.4 Ancillary development - outbuildings Objectives Cont Controls 01 To ensure that outbuildings do not unreasonably compromise the amenity of the occupants or the neighbouring properties.
+C1 C2 The outbuilding is located within the building envelope or the rear setback.
+Maximum height of the outbuilding is 3.6m and the outbuilding is to be sited a minimum of 1.5m from the side and rear boundaries.
 02 To ensure that the required deep soil landscaped area and level area of private open space are achieved.
-C3 The outbuilding, if located outside the building envelope, does not reduce the deep soil landscaped area and the privat open space areas below the minimum required for development, as specified in Section 3.7.1 Landscaped areas and private open space.
+C3 The outbuilding, if located outside the building envelope, does not reduce the deep soil landscaped area and the private open space areas below the minimum required for development, as specified in Section 3.7.1 Landscaped areas and private open space.
+Notes: • Outbuilding means any of the following: cabana, cubby house, fernery, garden shed, gazebo or greenhouse, carport that is detached from a dwelling house, garage that is detached from a dwelling house, rainwater tank (above ground) that is detached from a dwelling house, shade structure that is detached from a dwelling house, shed.
+Controls for outbuildings which comprise parking structures are contained in Section B3.6.